 If you’re like most, then the mention of virtual and augmented reality probably brings up images of playing games or watching futuristic sci-fi movies.
-Though, since you’re reading this article, you likely already know that Virtual and Augmented reality can be much more than just something to pass the time for gamers or tech geeks.
+Though you’re reading this article, you likely already know that Virtual and Augmented reality can be much more than just something to pass the time for gamers or tech geeks.

 Virtual reality and augmented reality accomplish two very different things in two very different ways, despite the similar designs of the devices themselves.
 VR replaces reality, taking you somewhere else.
 AR adds to reality, projecting information on top of what you’re already seeing.